Claude Code Settings

 (Managed settings only) Custom message appended to the plugin trust warning shown before installation.
 Use to provide organization-specific context about approved plugins.
 See https://code.claude.com/docs/en/settings#plugin-settings

-Per-plugin configuration including MCP server user configs, keyed by plugin ID (plugin@marketplace format).
+Per-plugin configuration including MCP server user configs and plugin options, keyed by plugin ID (plugin@marketplace format).
 See https://code.claude.com/docs/en/plugins

 (Managed settings only) Only allowedMcpServers from managed settings are respected. deniedMcpServers still merges from all sources.
 Users can still add their own MCP servers, but only the admin-defined allowlist applies.